 For me, I have always struggled with letting people completely into my life, I like to keep people at arm’s length to a certain point and only let them as close as I want them to be, especially with my health.
 I like to have things under control.
 I’m a control freak.
 In most areas of my life (apart from the fact that I wear odd socks..on purpose)

-For me this all started about two and a half years ago, when I randomly collapsed at work.
+For me, this all started about two and a half years ago, when I randomly collapsed at work.
 Out of nowhere, one Saturday afternoon.
-I ended up in emergency with a flurry of scary words and questions being thrown at me.
+I ended up in an emergency with a flurry of scary words and questions being thrown at me.